Ms Linda Raynor-Thomas, Executive Officer for the Board of the Graduate Research School.

 g. provide advice and support to the Dean, Graduate Research School in fostering the welfare of postgraduate research students and enhancing the UWA HDR student experience;

-h. receive annual reports from Schools about HDR and research training activities from the Associate Deans, Research;
+h. receive feedback and suggestions from Schools about HDR and research training activities from the Graduate Research Coordinators;

 i. have oversight of cyclical review of all HDR programs offered by GRS and the schools.